TheNhatAT/thenhatat/README.md

 -->
 # About me

-My name is Nguyen The Nhat, 22 years old <br />
+My name is Nguyen The Nhat, 22 years old. <br />

 Currently I graduated from Ha Noi University of Science and Technology, major in Computer Engineering. <br />
-I came from a small village in Ha Tinh province (nearly Nga Ba Dong Loc) <br/>
+I came from a small village in Ha Tinh province (nearly Nga Ba Dong Loc). <br/>

 Now I am working as a Software Engineer.